mengsarah/how-to-lean/appendix-lean.md

 ### End of definitions, lines, etc. ###

-text
+whitespace, **doesn't matter what kind** (see above)

-whitespace, doesn't matter what kind (see above)
+keywords like `def` mark the start of a new "line"

-keywords
+keywords like `end` mark the end of a "line"

 lean might be expecting another argument to a function--remember, the type of whitespacing doesn't matter to Lean

-so some keywords might be unexpected and make Lean go WHAT ARE YOU DOING THIS ISN'T AN ARGUMENT
+so some keywords might be unexpected and make Lean go WHAT ARE YOU DOING THIS ISN'T AN ARGUMENT (e.g. if you called a 2-argument function but only gave one argument, even if you put a bunch of blank lines and then a `def`, Lean will not like that you put `def` instead of the second argument that you never gave)

 if in doubt just put #check 0 after a red squiggly to see if your later problems are fixed